Adani Green Energy: Acquisitions

-In early 2020, French energy company Total S.A. entered into a binding agreement with AGEL for the investment of US$510 million to acquire a 20% stake in the latter.
+In early 2020, French energy company TotalEnergies entered into a binding agreement with AGEL for the investment of US$510 million to acquire a 20% stake in the latter.

+In May 2021, AGEL acquired SoftBank Group Corp backed SB Energy Holdings Limited for $3.5 billion.

 Controversies

 Rajasthan Solar Park

 Local farmers have opposed to construction of 1.5GW solar park at Pokhran after which High Court of Rajasthan has ordered status quo.

 Allegations of stock manipulation

 In January 2023, Hindenburg Research published the findings of a two-year investigation claiming that Adani had engaged in market manipulation and accounting malpractices; Hindenburg also disclosed that it was holding short positions on Adani Group companies.
 Bonds and shares of companies associated with Adani experienced a decline in value after the accusations.
 Adani denied the fraud allegations as unfounded and ill intentioned.